Skip to main content

 Download the Client SDK

-Then, clone the repo and download the tools.
+Then, clone the repo and download the tools by running the following command:

 git clone https://github.com/scalar-labs/scalardl-java-client-sdk.git